 A spiral wound gasket is a semi-metallic gasket.
 It consists of a spirally wound v-shaped metallic with a non-metallic filler material.
 There are three elements that constitute a spiral wound gasket.
 They are:

-Sealing element: This is the element of the spiral wound gasket that creates a tight seal to prevent leaks.
+This is the element of the spiral wound gasket that creates a tight seal to prevent leaks.
 The sealing element encompasses both windings and filler material.
 In general, spiral wound gaskets use a flexible graphite filler material rated for high temperatures.
-The graphite as filler material also helps the gasket to avoid flange distortion and joint misalignment.
+Graphite as filler material also helps the gasket avoid flange distortion and joint misalignment.
 Another common filler material is PTFE (Polytetrafluoroethylene).
 However, PTFE is not suitable for use in high-temperature applications.
 The most widely used winding materials are Stainless Steel and Monel.

 Refer to Fig. 1, which clearly shows these three elements of a spiral wound gasket.